axioned/checklist/checklists/a-remote-day-of-axioned.md

 - [ ] Make breakfast
 Or not, not everyone eats breakfast.
 And it's okay.

-- [ ] Get on to your desk by 11:30 IST or a different based on what works for you and the team
+- [ ] Get on to your desk by 11-11:30 AM IST or a different based on what works for you and the team
 Discuss with your project team on how you want to ensure there is adequate overlap in all of your schedules.

 - [ ] Join to your daily standup meetings